My CFI Book

 Reference: FAA Aeronautical FAQs Webpage

-VFR: It is not FAA policy to violate 14 CFR Part 91 pilots for having outdated charts in the aircraft.
+VFR: It is not FAA policy to violate 14 CFR Part 91 pilots to have outdated charts in the aircraft.
 However, if an out-of-date chart, no chart, or an out-of-date database contributes to an accident, then that information could be used in any enforcement action.

-IFR: Published instrument procedures and routes incorporated by reference into 14 CFR Parts 95 Part 97 are “law.”
+IFR: Published instrument procedures and routes incorporated by reference into 14 CFR Parts 95 and 97 are “law.”
 They are effective only during the dates specified on the chart.

 Note: Additional regulations apply to large and turbojet-powered aircraft operated under 14 CFR Parts 121 and 135.